800-837-5520 Call us for a free quote Contact us

 No matter what type of ant you encounter, there are a few things you need to know about ants that are consistent across the board.

 Ants undergo a complete metamorphosis, including egg, larva, pupa, and adult life stages.
 The entire process can take up to 60 days to complete.
-One ant colony can contain over 10,000 members and can survive for several years.
-Depending on the species of ant, one colony can contain more than one queen and each queen can lay thousands of eggs.
+Some ant colonies can reach well over 100,000 members, while some queens can survive up to 30 years.
+Depending on the ant species, a colony can contain more than one queen, and each queen can lay thousands of eggs.

-Ants are one of nature’s biggest scavengers.
-They will eat anything humans eat, but they prefer to feed on sweets, and are especially fond of honeydew produced by aphids.
-Most species of ant are omnivorous, feeding on just about everything, but there are some species that feed exclusively on plants.
+Ants are one of nature’s most active scavengers.
+They will eat anything humans eat, and their dietary requirements shift based on the species, seasons, and needs of the colony.
+In particular, on the outside they prefer to feed on sugary foods such as honeydew excreted by aphids and scale insects.
+Most species of ants are omnivorous, feeding on just about everything, but some species feed exclusively on plants.

 Frequently asked questions